aligg/stroller-stats/README.md

 From the functions directory, run `firebase deploy --only functions` in order to deploy function changes to google firebase.

-## Feature requests and code contriutions welcome - File an issue!
+## Feature requests and code contributions
+These are welcome!
+File an issue and we'll see what we can do.